-For which grand Mazu temples were built by imperial decrees, one in Nanjing shipyard and one in Suzhou’s Liujia Harbour.
+For which grand Mazu temples were built by imperial decrees, one in Nanjing shipyard and one in Suzhou’s Liujia Bay.

-When 60-year old Zheng He was ordered by the fifth Ming emperor to conduct the seventh voyage, he went to Mazu’s home province to restore her fallen temple and erect a stele with detailed account of how she protected his fleets in the previous five expeditions.
+When 60-year-old Zheng He was ordered by the fifth Ming emperor to conduct the seventh voyage, he went to Mazu’s home province to restore her fallen temple and erect a stele with a detailed account of how she protected his fleets in the previous five expeditions.

 It became Zheng He’s final writing words.
-Calicut, a city in southern India on the Malabar Coast that was the destination of Zheng He’s first voyage, became the destination of his life in his last voyage.
-He died there on his way home after two years on the sea.
+Calcutta, a city in southern India on the Malabar Coast that was the destination of Zheng He’s first voyage, became the destination of his life on his last voyage.
+He died there on his way home after years on the sea.